jaustin3/gist-viewer/README.md

 ## Time Spent

 I admittedly used a lot more time than the allotted 2 hours.
 In total, I think I spent about 4 hours total on the project.
 This was essentially my first time digging into Node.js, so I spent a bit of time researching and getting familiar with that.
 In addition, I was a litle confused on the requirements and mistook "Favorite" with the GitHub "Star" terminology.
 After rereading the requirements, I went back and refactored a bit to include the Postgres integration to store the favorite gists.
-This was also a little confusing in the requirements as it stated the API should connect to a permanent data store, but none of the functional requirements really made sense to store in any additional store when the GitHub api provided all of the basic functionality required.
-Howev
+This was also a little confusing in the requirements as it stated the API should connect to a permanent data store, but it was a bit tough for me to see where any of the functional requirements really made sense for a permanent store.

+### 2 Hour branch

+I branched my work at around the 2 hour mark in the [feature/2hrmark](https://github.com/jaustin3/gist-viewer/tree/feature/2hrmark) branch.
+At this point it was essentially just a pass through to the github api.
+But I figured I'd point it out just in case.

 ## Improvements